theGuen/unbeatable-zig/README.md

  - loop
  - gate
  - mutegroup
- - pitch
+ - pitch (shitty)
  - start
  - end
- - TODO: GAIN
+ - gain (linear)

 which are affecting the last triggered sample

+The Recorder Menu has only one item... select a destination pad and start recording

 for now you can load samples on startup